 And a last little note…

-Article hit the spot?
-Good news.
-There’s more… We’ve put together a comprehensive list of all the best products for your 18-24 months old.
-You can find them by popping over to our Shop by Stage: 18-24 months collection.
+We’ve put together a comprehensive list of all the best products for your 18-24 months old at our Shop by Stage: 18-24 months collection.

-And one more thing before you go… We know every toddler develops at a different pace and we’ve got that covered.
-If they’re doing more, head over to our buying guide for 2-3 year olds, or see our buying guide for 9-12 months if you don't feel they have quite reached this stage.
-Happy reading guys.
+One more thing before you go.
+Remember, it's not a race and every child develops at at their own pace.
+If they’re doing more than their contemporaries, head over to our buying guide for 2-3 year olds, or see our buying guide for 12-18 months if they haven't quite reached this stage yet.
+They will do, in their own good time.